(1836 - 1906)

 More on the Web

-An excellent 1905 family portrait with Theodore and Eva is online from Fern K. Buford Walker on her Buford Families in America website; original image from Hubert Buford.
+An excellent 1905 family portrait with Theodore and Eva was posted by Fern K. Buford Walker on her Buford Families in America website [gone in 2021]; original image from Hubert Buford.

 Six of his wartime letters are online from Private Voices - the Corpus of American Civil War Letters (CACWL) project; source of the letter quoted above.